Solidago: Description

 The many goldenrod species can be difficult to distinguish, due to their similar bright, golden-yellow flower heads that bloom in late summer.
 Propagation is by wind-disseminated seeds or by spreading underground rhizomes which can form colonies of vegetative clones of a single plant.
 They are mostly short-day plants and bloom in late summer and early fall.
 Some species produce abundant nectar when moisture is plentiful, or when the weather is warm and sunny.

 The section Ptarmicoidei is sometimes treated as a separate genus Oligoneuron, and is dropped by flat-topped to rounded corymbiform flowerheads.

 Taxonomy

 Solidago is in the family Asteraceae (formerly known as Compositae), a diverse and widespread clade containing approximately 23,000 species and 12 tribes, which inhabit all continents except Antarctica.
 Within Asteraceae, Solidago is in the tribe Astereae and the subtribe Solidagininaeae.

 The genus Solidago is monophyletic as indicated by morphological characters and molecular evidence.
-All Solidago species are herbaceous perennials, growing from approximately 2 cm to 2.5 m tall.
+All Solidago species are herbaceous perennials, growing from approximately to tall.
 Yellow to white, pistillate ray flowers and yellow, perfect disc florets are characteristic of Solidago inflorescences, which have a wide range of shapes.
 Molecular studies using nuclear rDNA have hypothesized boundaries on the genus Solidago, but there have been difficulties in parsing out evolutionary relationships at the sub-genus scale and defining which should be included and separated from Solidago.